He was revealed in flesh,

 hallowed be your Name,

-your kingdom come,
+your kingdom come, your will be done

 on earth as in heaven.